adchsm/Manhattan/readme.md

 Manhattan is a clean, lightweight and customisable CSS grid.

-Manhattan uses it's own data attributes to keep your class markup clean.
-It features three different containers for constrained, flexible and edge-to-edge layouts.
+Named after the greatest grid system in the world, Manhattan is a modern and easy to use CSS grid.
+It uses it's own data-attribute `mhtn` keeping your class markup clean.

+It offers three containers, the default restricts content on screens over a specified width, whereas flex and edge allow you to maximize any screen width.

 Manhattan doesn't use a traditional 12 column layout, but instead opts for straight forward percentages.
-It's also equipped with five optional breakpoints for total control over your layout.
-It's lightweight at 2896 bytes minified and 589 bytes gzipped.
+There are five break points for total control over your layout, where you can specify a width for each column at each screen size.

+## Why Manhattan?

+There is no shortage of CSS grids available and with so many frameworks offering everything you need, it can be hard to know which use, if any.

+Pre-styled and assembled from components, I see too many websites lacking creativity and imagination.
+Although a grid isn't necessary either, it can be a useful tool for speeding up development without interrupting your website's personality.

+I struggled to find a flexible grid without a heavy footprint, so I created Manhattan.
+It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the MIT license, free to use and abuse.

+## Usage

 Examples and usage instructions will be coming soon, so for now here is the basic markup.